DakJaniels/DacksUndefinedGlobalsCatcher/README.md

 A powerful debugging utility for ESO (Elder Scrolls Online) add-on developers that helps catch and report undefined global variables.
 This tool makes it easier to track down pesky UI errors like `attempt to index a nil value` and other issues related to undefined globals in ESO add-ons.

-> **Compatible with both PC and Console UI!** Works seamlessly whether you're using keyboard/mouse or gamepad mode.
+> **Compatible with both PC/Gamepad and Console UI(that is ForceConsoleFlow.2 CVar)!** Works seamlessly whether you're using keyboard/mouse or gamepad mode.

 ## Overview